ZacharyWartell/zjw-generic-instructions/README.md

 ## ZJW Generic Instructions
-### Author: Prof. Zachary Wartell, UNC Charlotte <br> https://webpages.charlotte.edu/zwartell/
+#### Author: Prof. Zachary Wartell, UNC Charlotte <br> https://webpages.charlotte.edu/zwartell/

-HTML5 (HTML, CSS, Typescript) library module used by Dr. Wartell's courses' assignment instructions.
+ZJW Generic Instructions (zjwgi) is a library in HTML5 (HTML, CSS, Typescript) used for developing course tutorial and project instructions.

-Links to some example assignment instructions can be found at https://webpages.charlotte.edu/zwartell/.
+Example assignments that use zjwgi can be found at https://webpages.charlotte.edu/zwartell/.